RedDragonWebDesign/BlueThrust5/readme.md

 ## Leave A Star

 If you like this fork or found it useful, please consider leaving us a star.

+## Current Plans

+[Milestone 1](https://github.com/RedDragonWebDesign/BlueThrust5/milestone/1), which will be the first stable v5 release, will focus on

+- fixing every bug I can find
+- fixing all PHP warnings (right now there's so many warnings that useful warnings get buried)

+Milestone 2 and beyond will focus more on requested features.

+Please feel free to [create lots of issues](https://github.com/RedDragonWebDesign/BlueThrust5) in our issue tracker.
+You can use issues to report bugs, security problems, and feature requests.
+We need feedback from users like you to help direct where we focus our coding efforts.

 ## Screenshots